Written by Francesco Salerno

 This re-regulatory effect of the 2014 Guidelines elicited legal challenges alleging the Commission’s lack of competence and misuse of powers.
 The General Court eventually dismissed the action on procedural grounds (Case T-694/14) because it considered that Member States are not obliged “neither in law nor fact, to amend their legislation on operating aid in order to bring it into line with the contested guidelines”, so the Guidelines were not of “direct concern” to the applicant.

-While being technically impeccable, the General Court ruling betrays awareness that, in practical terms, State aid Guidelines are difficult to distinguish from Directives.
+While being technically impeccable, the General Court ruling betrays awareness that, in practical terms, these Guidelines are difficult to distinguish from Directives.
 In fact, in the same ruling, the General Court admits that, while a Member State remains theoretically free to notify a measure of aid which does not satisfy the Guidelines’ criteria, it is “very probable” that such a notification would elicit a negative decision from the Commission.

 Thus, for operators and regulators, the 2014 Guidelines are at the cross-roads where soft law meets hard law.